 - Determining post-graduation career plans - which typically involves seeking full-time employment or applying to graduate or professional school.
 Career Services offers a full range of services related to educating students about the job search process including resume and cover letter critiques, practice interviews, seminars on business etiquette, and more.
 Through the Hokies4Hire system, students have access to thousands of job listings and opportunities to connect with employers through the On-Campus Interviewing Program.
 Additionally, the Health Professions Advising Program is located within Career Services and is dedicated to assisting students who are interested in continuing their education to pursue a health related occupation.

 The Cooperative Education & Internship Program (CEIP) is an academic program that provides students the opportunity to combine real world work experience with classroom theory.
-It involves one or more semesters of paid or unpaid, full-time work, and is a partnership among the student, Career Services, the academic department, and the employer.
+It involves one or more semesters of paid or unpaid, full-time work and is a partnership among the student, Career Services, the academic department, and the employer.
 Gaining career-related experience gives the co-op/internship student the opportunity to test career goals, develop key experience and skills, defray the costs of a college education, and gain an important edge in the full-time employment market.
 The student transcript will indicate CEIP enrollment during the term(s) worked.